OCR-D/ocrd-website/site/en/workflows.md

-[`ocrd-tesserocr-recognize`](#step-7-region-segmentation), which can do line segmentation and text recognition in one step by querying Tesseract's internal iterator (accessing the more precise polygon outlines instead of just coarse bounding boxes with lots of hard-to-recover overlap). _Alternatively_, run with `shrink_polygons=True` (accessing that same iterator to calculate convex hull polygons).
+[`ocrd-tesserocr-recognize`](#step-7-region-segmentation), which can do line segmentation and text recognition in one step by querying Tesseract's internal iterator (accessing the more precise polygon outlines instead of just coarse bounding boxes with lots of hard-to-recover overlap). _Alternatively_, run with `shrink_polygons=True` (accessing that same iterator to calculate convex hull polygons)

 **Note:** As described in [Step 7](#step-7-page-segmentation), `ocrd-sbb-textline-detector` and `ocrd-cis-ocropy-segment` do not only segment the page, but also the text lines within the detected text regions in one step.
 Therefore with those (and only with those!) processors you don’t